FreaKzero/ssgl-doom-launcher/README.md

 <p align="center"><img src="https://github.com/FreaKzero/ssgl-doom-launcher/blob/latest/readme/readmedemo.gif" width="700" /></p>

 ## Features
+- Main Goals
   - Builds available for Windows, Linux (Snap) and MacOS
   - Easy and Fast Setup
   - Designed towards a "Fast in - Fast Out" User Experience
   - Organize your WADs as you want on your Harddrive via Folders

 - Customization
   - Different Colorthemes
   - Set your own Wallpaper
   - Multi Language Support (NL, DE, EN)

 - Sourceports
   - DEH and BEX Support
   - Sourceport agnostic, just configure the Sourceport as you want
   - **SOON:** Predefined Recipies for Sourceports based on the Filename

 - Filter/Search abilities for Mods and Packages
   - Fuzzyfilter by Modname or Directory location
   - Sort Mods and Packages by Newest, Oldest, Active, ASC or DESC

 - Package (Mod List) System
   - Oblige Build and Play direct in SSGL, every Modlist/Package can has its own generated Map
   - Config/Savegame Management by Package/Modlist (if the flags are set in the Sourceport)